skypjack/entt/README.md

 Examples are loading everything on start, loading on request, predictive loading, and so on.

-The `EnTT` framework doesn't pretend to offer a _one-fits-all_ solution for the different cases.
+`EnTT` doesn't pretend to offer a _one-fits-all_ solution for the different cases.
 Instead, it offers a minimal and perhaps trivial cache that can be useful most of the time during prototyping and sometimes even in a production environment.<br/>
 For those interested in the subject, the plan is to improve it considerably over time in terms of performance, memory usage and functionalities.
 Hoping to make